-Providing a well-done resume to your potential employer can help you find a job.
+Providing a well-done resume to your potential employer can help you find a job (learn more here).
 There are some essential tasks that a resume must accomplish to be considered successful by employers.

 First, you should write a resume that attracts and retains your reader’s attention.
 You can accomplish this immediately by including a pleasing format that makes your resume easier for employers to read, which also highlights important information.
 Include important education history or a sample of your skills, like a graphic in a graphic designer’s resume.

 Next, you can build a stronger resume by including quantitative, measurable results about your previous experience and accomplishments.

 This information should include licenses or certificates that you have.
 Your interviewer will be able to more easily determine your potential value for the company and make more objective statements about your skills.

 Finally, your resume should be brief, but comprehensive and informative at the same time.
 To ensure this, you should be able to quickly scan and assess the information you want to convey.

 Useful tips to write your resume should include writing and editing suggestions.
 These recommendations should make your resume more appealing and informative for employers.
 You should keep in mind that even if you include these recommendations to your resume, you are not guaranteed to get the position that you apply.